-ok at the requirements for your r and start planning your classes.
-7. Learn how to cook basic meals and how to do laundry. used b y your books Search online for deals or ooks.
-Consider renting books to save money ke amazon.com).
-8. If you're taking a car to campus, get a tune-up.
-Explore campus parking options. ○ 3.
-Pui rchase technology You may want a and other school supplies.
-9. If you are attending school in a city, get familiar with its public transportation.
-4. Sto es to towels and sheets.
-Check to see if you extra-long twin sheets because many dorms et this size.
-10. Check for student discounts Technology (laptops, etc.), insurance, online newspaper subscriptions, and services such as Amazon Prime or Spotify may be cheaper for students. ke care of your health 11.
-Check out your college's extracurricular activities Start networking with other students on social media. room commo ntact and get to know your mates Decide who is bringing what for on living areas, such as a microwave, TV and 12.
-Get familiar with your college town Explore local restaurants, where to buy books, etc. refrige rator.
-13. Save the contact information for your family and friends so you can stay in touch.
+- 7. Learn how to cook basic meals and how to do laundry. - 8.
+If you're taking a car to campus, get a tune-up.
+Explore campus parking options. - 9.
+If you are attending school in a city, get familiar with its public transportation. - 10.
+Check for student discounts Technology (laptops, etc.), insurance, online newspaper subscriptions, and services such as Amazon Prime or Spotify may be cheaper for students. - 11.
+Check out your college's extracurricular activities Start networking with other students on social media. - 12.
+Get familiar with your college town Explore local restaurants, where to buy books, etc. - 13.
+Save the contact information for your family and friends so you can stay in touch.